vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

 # Linked List
 - Insertion and Deletion is O(N).
-Fetching a specific node is O(N)
+Fetching a specific listNode is O(N)
 - Linked Lists are all about modify the pointers in a systematic way.
 - If you are reordering elements of a list, you take thee nodes and change their next pointer points to.
-- if deleting a node, we modify the previous nodes next pointer to point to the next of the node to be deleted.
+- if deleting a listNode, we modify the previous nodes next pointer to point to the next of the listNode to be deleted.
 - We use the dummy nodes for convenience.

 ## LC19 Remove Nth Node from End of List
-- Add a dummy node to the start of the list with dummy.next pointing to the head.
+- Add a dummy listNode to the start of the list with dummy.next pointing to the head.
   Note: ???
 Dummy nodes are pointers, not new nodes
 - Setup two pointers - Runner and Walker
 - Remove the Nth Node

 The idea is we setup the runner and walker pointers with the runner setup n steps ahead of the walker.
 They will be a distance of N nodes apart.
 Now we move the runner and walker one step at a time until the runner reaches the end.
-At a certain point, the runner will reach the end (r==null), and the walker will be at the Nth node from the end.
+At a certain point, the runner will reach the end (r==null), and the walker will be at the Nth listNode from the end.

         N=2
         dummy   1   2    3   4   5   NULL